datapartnership/datapartnership.github.io/content/how-to-engage/data-partner.md

 ---
 title: Data Partner
-date: 2019-02-26 21:52:59 +0000
+date: 2019-02-26T21:52:59.000+00:00
-weight: 2
+weight: "2"

 ---
-The Consortium helps partners unlock public good opportunities from their data in a secure, responsible manner.
-Data partnerships can be leveraged to open markets in emerging economies, receive new data methods and algorithms, and increase staff skills through collaboration and secondment opportunities.
+The Partnership unlocks public good opportunities from proprietary data in a secure, responsible manner.
+Partnerships can be leveraged to open markets in emerging economies, receive new data methods and algorithms, and increase staff skills through collaboration and secondment opportunities.